-- Once done, all the system files will be extracted from the payload.bin file completely.
+- Once done, all the system files will be completely extracted from the payload.bin file.

-- You’ll find out all the extracted files inside the installed Python directory in the name of the ‘Output’ folder.
+- You’ll find all the extracted files inside the installed Python directory in the ‘Output’ folder.

 That’s it, guys.
 We assume you’ve found this guide helpful.
 For additional queries, you can comment below.